-- 73. On June 9, 2021,63 the U.S. Census Bureau's Data Stewardship Executive Policy Committee announced it had selected the settings and parameters for the Disclosure Avoidance System (DAS) for the 2020 Census redistricting data (PL-94-171).
+- 73. On June 9, 2021,62 the U.S. Census Bureau's Data Stewardship Executive Policy Committee announced it had selected the settings and parameters for the Disclosure Avoidance System (DAS) for the 2020 Census redistricting data (PL-94-171).
 After reviewing feedback from the data user community, the committee approved a revised algorithm that ensures the accuracy of data necessary for redistricting and Voting Rights Act enforcement.
 Our Disclosure Avoidance team used these parameters when processing the 2020 Census data and related quality assurance checks.
 The data was run and quality checked multiple times. - 74.
-The Census Bureau released the redistricting data products on August 12, 2021.
-These statistics provided the nation's first look at populations for small areas and include information on Hispanic origin, race, age 18 and over, housing occupancy and group quarters.
-They represent where people were living as of April 1, 2020, and are available on the Census Bureau's website for the nation, states and communities down to the block level. - 75.
-By September 30, 2021, the Census Bureau will re-release the same redistricting data in a more user-friendly format, a format that will enable the general public to more easily access important information about their communities.
-The August 12 release
+As part of an agreement in another litigation, the Census Bureau has committed to producing the redistricting data products by August 16, 2021.